Skip to main content

 }

-1. Create a new class that declares the fields in which you want to inject the option values.
-It is recommended to use an internal class for better code readability, unless you are re-using the same class for several commands.
-The class must have a no-arg contructor, and must be declared static if internal.
-The fields may be private, but you can also omit the access modifier to avoid IDE warnings about the field never being assigned a value.
+1. Create a record class that declares the fields in which you want to inject the option values.
+It is recommended to use an internal private record for better code readability, unless you are re-using the same record for several commands.

-2. Use the annotation @ChatInputCommandGrammar.Option on the field to declare the properties of the option (the type, the name, the description, whether they are required or not, and the array of value choices, if any).
+2. Use the annotation @ChatInputCommandGrammar.Option on each record parameter to declare the properties of the option (the type, the name, the description, whether they are required or not, and the array of value choices, if any).

 3. Create a new ChatInputCommandGrammar and pass the class to the .of() method.
 You only need to instantiate once, rather than on each command execution.

-4. In the run(ChatInputInteractionContext) method, call the resolve(ChatInputInteractionEvent) method which will read the options, instantiate the class and inject the values in the annotated fields.
-You can then use the object to conveniently access the values, as show in the example above.
+4. In the run(ChatInputInteractionContext) method, call the resolve(ChatInputInteractionEvent) method which will read the options, instantiate the record and inject the values in the annotated fields.
+You can then use the record object to conveniently access the values, as shown in the example above.

 5. Override the options() method from ChatInputInteractionListener and make it return ChatInputCommandGrammar#toOptions().